Piyushrya/Development-of-a-Fixed-Wing-UAV-for-Live-Aerial-Reconnaissance/README.md

 Key highlights include:

-Design and fabrication of a budget-friendly fixed-wing UAV platform optimized for live aerial surveillance
+1.Design and fabrication of a budget-friendly fixed-wing UAV platform optimized for live aerial surveillance

-Airframe configuration selection based on aerodynamic efficiency, payload integration, and manufacturability
+2.Airframe configuration selection based on aerodynamic efficiency, payload integration, and manufacturability

-Development of a detailed, cost-optimized bill of materials (BOM) aligned with performance and weight constraints
+3.Development of a detailed, cost-optimized bill of materials (BOM) aligned with performance and weight constraints

-Identification and resolution of flight performance issues, including center-of-gravity imbalances, control surface misalignment, and propulsion system positioning
+4.Identification and resolution of flight performance issues, including center-of-gravity imbalances, control surface misalignment, and propulsion system positioning

-Iterative testing and refinement to improve stability, control response, and overall flight reliability
+5.Iterative testing and refinement to improve stability, control response, and overall flight reliability